pdf-raku/PDF-Content-raku/docs/PDF/Content/PageTree.md

 Description
 -----------

-This role contains methods for querying and manipulating page tree notes in a PDF
+This role contains methods for querying and manipulating page tree nodes in a PDF.

 ### Page Fragments